Skip to content

 C

 Capability.
-A subsystem the addon promises to use, declared in manifest.capabilities[].
+A subsystem the addon promises to use, declared in capabilities[].
 Enforced by the kernel's security enforcer at every call.
 See Permissions.

 D

 Dynamic CRUD.
-The kernel's generic store + handler that serves list / get / create / update / delete for any table declared in any installed addon's manifest.
+The kernel's generic store + handler that serves list / get / create / update / delete (plus relation filters, group-by and aggregations) for any model declared in any installed addon's manifest.
 Pagination, sort, filter and tenancy are built in.
 See the concept page.

-<DynamicTable>.
-SDK component that reads the kernel's column metadata and renders a fully featured CRUD table.
+<DynamicTable> / <DynamicCRUDPage>.
+SDK components that read the kernel's metadata (/api/metadata/table/:model) and render a full CRUD table — and, for DynamicCRUDPage, the create/edit/view dialogs and actions.
 The frontend mirror of dynamic CRUD.

 E

 Embedded addon.
-An addon registered in code with kernel.RegisterAddon() instead of installed as a .mcbundle.
+An addon (or model) registered in code — e.g. app.RegisterModel(...) — instead of installed as a bundle.
 Used for first-party features that ship with the host binary.

 Enforcer. security.Enforcer, the kernel subsystem that checks capabilities.
 Runs in shadow or enforce mode.

 Event.
-A real-time message published on the WebSocket hub.
-Declared in manifest.events[] and gated by event:emit / event:subscribe capabilities.
+A message published on the in-process event bus / WebSocket hub.
+Published events are declared in extension_points.events[] (with a payload schema) and gated by event:emit / event:subscribe capabilities.

 H